Spencer Schnell: Professional career

 Schnell signed with the Tampa Bay Buccaneers as an undrafted free agent on May 11, 2019.
 Schnell was waived at the end of training camp during final roster cuts.
-He was re-signed by the Buccaneers to their practice squad on December 16, 2019 and was promoted to the Buccaneers active roster two days later on December 18.
-Schnell made his NFL debut on December 21, 2019 against the Houston Texans, returning two punts for three yards.
+He was re-signed by the Buccaneers to their practice squad on December 16, 2019, and was promoted to the Buccaneers active roster two days later on December 18.
+Schnell made his NFL debut on December 21, 2019, against the Houston Texans, returning two punts for three yards.

 On July 31, 2020, Schnell was waived by the Buccaneers.
 Schnell visited the Buccaneers on August 23, 2020, and was re-signed by the team on August 25, 2020.
 He was waived on September 5, 2020.

 Personal

 Schnell's father, Dave Schnell, was the starting quarterback at Indiana, was an All-Big Ten selection and inducted into the school's athletic hall of fame, and later played quarterback for the Buffalo Bills.
-Dave Schnell passed away of leukemia at the age of 44 when Spencer was 16 years old.
+Dave Schnell died of leukemia at the age of 44 when Spencer was 16 years old.